mbakholdina/lib-tcpdump-processing/README.md

                                   probing, SRT CONTROL UMSG_HANDSHAKE, or SRT
                                   CONTROL UMSG_ACK packets.  [default:
                                   probing]
   --overwrite / --no-overwrite    If exists, overwrite the .csv file produced
-                                  out of the .pcapng (or .pcap) tcpdump trace one at the previous iterations of running the script.  [default: False]
+                                  out of the .pcap(ng) one at the previous iterations of running the script.  [default:
+                                  no-overwrite]
   --save / --no-save              Save dataframe with extracted packets into
-                                  .csv file.  [default: False]
+                                  .csv file.  [default: no-save] --port TEXT                     Decode packets as SRT on a specified port.
+                                  This option is helpful when there is no SRT handshake in .pcap(ng) file.
+Should be used together with --overwrite option.
   --help                          Show this message and exit.
 ```